 What's the difference between a Revival and a facsimile Major Work?

-A facsimile Major Work will oftentimes gather diverse sources together—e.g selected chapters from books, manuscript material.
+A facsimile Major Work will oftentimes gather diverse sources together, such as selected chapters from books, and manuscript material.
 They tend not to re-issue complete books.